drsanti/INC691-2019/README.md

         console.error('Cannot find rigid body of the "' + TARGET_MESH_NAME + '" in the current scene!');
     }

     //!!
-Add axes to the target mesh, the threemesh of the rigid body engine.addAxesToMesh( targetBody.threemesh, 3 );    //!!
-3 is the axes size
+Add axes to the target mesh, the threemesh of the rigidbody engine.addAxesToMesh( targetBody.threemesh, 3 );
 }

 //!!
 Apply force to the position of the target body function addForce( forceVector,  forceScale) {
     var targetPoint = new Engine.Vec3(0, 0, 0); //!!
-Create a zero vector
+Create a vector
     targetPoint.copy( targetBody.position );    //!!
 Copy the target position

     //!!
 Apply the scaled force vector to the target point targetBody.applyForce( forceVector.mult(forceScale), targetPoint );